 4. Video to Video

-Video to Video is a free video converter that does more than just the run the mill converting.
-Among its tools roster, is the video joining tool that has the capability of joining videos by conversion and also losslessly (i.e. without conversion).
+Video to Video is a free video converter that does more than just the run-of-the-mill converting.
+Among its tools, is the video joining tool that has the capability of joining videos by conversion and also losslessly (i.e. without conversion).

 Video to Video also supports many container formats, the largest compared to the other tools mentioned here, however the same rule of codec support applies here.
 So be sure to use a compatible container when joining videos otherwise you’ll have problems joining or playing the output video.